- Maximum stay abroad: 1 year

 LANGUAGE TEST TO PROVE PROFICIENCY IN ENGLISH

 Results from the following tests can prove your language proficiency in English (the test cannot be older than 2 years):

 The choice is yours!

 The JKU can offer exchange spots at over 200 universities.
-Get a quick look at open spots for the academic year 2019/2020!
+Get a quick look at available open spots for the academic year 2021/22!